RobNoveloper/noveloper-standards/DEPLOYMENT-UPDATED.md

 If needed, you can revert to a full-stack Vercel deployment by:
 1. Renaming the original `vercel.json` back
 2. Removing the Railway deployment

+## Important Notes for Railway Deployment

+1. The application is now using a modern ESM module approach with `railway-start.mjs`
+2. Email functionality is handled through MailerSend, ensure your API keys are properly configured
+3. Database connections use Supabase Session Pooler for better connection stability
+4. The directory structure accommodates both local development and production deployment